thisisdavidbell/hello-ocp/README.md

    - Path: `/hello-ocp`
    - Target port - 8080 (A service will be created which exposes this port (_TODO_ - I already entered the container port, so is this the port the service exposes, that the Route then points at? ))
  - Click `Create`

+### 8.b Create app from CLI from source code

+ - ensure you are connect to an OCP
+ - in root dir of hello-ocp repo, run:
+    - `oc new-project project1`
+    - `oc new-app .`

+Amazingly, that is all you need to do.
+OCP will now go off and spot this is go code, build a go image, push that into the internal image repo in OCP, create image streams, etc and deploy the image as a DeploymentConfig.

+What it doesn't do is create a route, so we should do that.
+ - perform route UI step above

+ _TODO_ add in CLI method to create this.

 ## 9. Test the app